breakerh/quantity-enabled-for-jet-booking/README.md

 ## Changelog

+### 1.2.3
+* Issue #1 fixed: The quantity was not being saved in the cart or respected the product his max.
+  And the calculation and checks were missing.

 ### 1.2.2
 * Added the function to restrict the max quantity to match the number of units created